mgperry/plyrs/README.md

 to lobby the package writer if you want anything else.

-However, aside from enabling the `query()` syntax and the functions defined in the package, the `dplyrs` machinery makes it easy to define your own functions and use them in the same way as any other polars method: just add the `@wrap_polars` decorator, and `@collector` if needed (as the first decorator) to a function taking a dataframe as the first argument.
+However, aside from enabling the `query()` syntax and the functions defined in the package, the `plyrs` machinery makes it easy to define your own functions and use them in the same way as any other polars method: just add the `@wrap_polars` decorator, and `@collector` if needed (as the first decorator) to a function taking a dataframe as the first argument.